oluwatimio/ehotel/README.md

 The backend can be seen here https://github.com/bamboozooled/ehotel-backend The website can be accessed here https://e-hotels.firebaseapp.com

+## Important Notes

+E-hotel is an application concept I made for a hotel booking application that we can customize for each hotel.
+The dashboard is where hotel managers can really see info about their respective hotel chains.
+Some features are still in the works.
+Features such as chart in dashboard and adventures in the home page.
+Overall, you can create a hotel chain, add hotels to the chain, add hotel rooms and create bookings.
+Customer's can also sign up and book available rooms.

 ## Test login info for Shopify -

 ### Book a hotel with this customer account